Soapsuds/sm64rt/README.md

 Please do not report issues that don't provide new information.
 Remember to check if your problem has already been reported on the [issue tracker](https://github.com/DarioSamo/sm64rt/issues).

 Performance is highly dependent on the target resolution and it still has plenty of room for improvement.
-Using upscalers like NVIDIA DLSS will help significantly in achieving higher framerates.
-If you cannot reach the target framerate, it's recommended to lower the resolution with the internal scaler or select a lower quality DLSS preset, as it has the biggest impact in performance out of all the options.
+Using upscalers like **NVIDIA DLSS** and **AMD FSR** will help significantly in achieving higher framerates.

 ## Requirements
 * Windows 10 (2004 or newer)